 Exercises, mobility aids and pain-relieving medication can help you to manage some of the symptoms of PGP but they do not address the underlying cause of your pain, your pelvic joint dysfunction.
 Often, a high degree of pain prevents muscles from working properly so, regardless of how much you exercise, your muscles are unlikely to function correctly.
-However, once your pelvic joints and muscles are treated with manual therapy and move more freely (normally), thus reducing your pain, exercises are important to help to strengthen the muscles supporting your pelvis, and mobility aids and pain relief can help to manage symptoms between treatments.
+However, once your pelvic joints and muscles are treated with manual therapy and move more freely (normally), you should experience less pain.
+Exercises are important to help to strengthen the muscles supporting your pelvis, and mobility aids and pain relief can help to manage symptoms between treatments.